oracle-livelabs/pts/ai-vector-search-rag/ai-application/ai-application.md

 - Prepare Oracle APEX environment and import the demo application.
 - Make small adjustments for the application to run in your workspace.

 If the documents you plan to test with the demo application are scanned or contain images with text graphics, you can use optical character recognition (OCR) before the embedding process.
+Once you import your documents into the database, it is recommended to convert them to Markdown format, but this is not mandatory.
+Why Markdown?
+Because LLMs understand Markdown better than other text formats.
+Created to be an easy-to-write and easy-to-read text format for humans, Markdown has become an ideal choice for creating content that is LLM-friendly.
+Compared to other formats like XML and JSON, Markdown has a straightforward syntax, which makes it easy for both humans and machines to parse.

 [AI Vector Search on scanned documents and images](youtube:-0g1W61RhTI)